realA10001986/Time-Circuits-Display/README.md

     </tr>
 </table>

+[Here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
+(Note that MacOS' *preview* application has a bug that makes the links fail.
+Acrobat Reader does it correctly.)

 ## Time travel

 To travel through time, hold "0" for 2 seconds.
 The *destination time*, as shown in the red display, will be your new *present time*, the old *present time* will be the *last time departed*.
 The new *present time* will continue to run like a normal clock.